 conduct live worship online at this time.

 Gale Presbyterian Church is watching closely as the situation develops regarding the COVID-19 virus pandemic.
 We will make all reasonable precautions to minimize risk of exposure to people who attend events in our facility.

-On Monday, March 16 the Session at Gale Church agreed to “suspend all public gatherings, meetings and worship until at least March 31.”
-This will include Sunday worship, Tuesday Table, Messy Church, choir and bell practices and all meetings.
+On Monday, March 16, 2020 the Session at Gale Church agreed to “suspend all public gatherings, meetings and worship.”
+This includes Sunday worship, Tuesday Table, Messy Church, choir and bell practices and all meetings.

 Rev. Sinclair is available at all times for pastoral concerns.
 He can be contacted by phone at 519-998-5323.

 The Gale Sanctuary is a spiritual focus and home for us.
 It is a serene and meaningful space.
 We will continue to conduct Sunday worship services online from our sanctuary.

 The Region of Waterloo Public Health Services provides updates as well as other health safety practices and resources at: